LeoUtas/LeoUtas/README.md

 <h2 align="center">Good day 👋, I'm Hoang</h2>
-<h5 align="center" style="font-weight: 600;"> I am a graduate student at Memorial University of Newfoundland, and I have a passion for applied quantitative analysis</h5>
+<h5 align="center" style="font-weight: 600;"> I am a graduate student at Memorial University of Newfoundland, and I have a passion for applied quantitative analysis, especially in the realm of computer vision</h5>

 <h4 align="center">About me</h4>